dojo/docs/dijit/form.rst

 Prevent form submission
 -----------------------
-Using the `dijit.form.Form <dijit/form/Form>`_ widget you can prevent form submission if any of the fields are invalid.
+Using the :ref:`dijit.form.Form <dijit/form/Form>` widget you can prevent form submission if any of the fields are invalid.
 Dijit provides hooks so you can either disable the submit button, or popup an error message when the user tries to submit, or even focus on the invalid field.

 =================================
 Use Dijit Form Controls All Over!